 We are a self-advised REIT listed on the NYSE, focused on investing in and owning net-leased healthcare facilities across the United States and selectively in foreign jurisdictions.
 We acquire and develop healthcare facilities and lease the facilities to healthcare operating companies under long-term net leases, which require the tenant to bear most of the costs associated with the property.
 We also make mortgage loans to healthcare operators collateralized by their real estate assets.
-In addition, we selectively make loans to certain of our operators through our taxable REIT subsidiaries, the proceeds of which are typically used for acquisition and working capital.
-From time to time, we may also acquire a profit or other equity interest in certain of our tenants that gives us a right to share in such tenants' profits and losses.
+In addition, we selectively make loans to certain of our operators through our taxable REIT subsidiaries, the proceeds of which are typically used for acquisitions and working capital.
+Finally, from time to time, we acquire profits or other equity interest in our tenants that gives us a right to share in these tenants' profits and losses.

-As of December 31, 2015, our portfolio consisted of 202 properties leased or loaned to 28 operators, of which 9 are under development and 14 are in the form of mortgage loans.
-24 of the properties we own are subject to long-term ground leases.
-Our properties, 146 of which are located in 29 U.S. states and 56 of which are located in Europe, consist of the following:
+As of September 30, 2016, our portfolio consisted of 209 properties leased or loaned to 28 operators, of which 11 properties were under development, 12 were in the form of mortgage loans, and 31 were subject to long-term ground leases.
+As of September 30, 2016, our properties, located in the United States and Europe, consisted of the following:

-- 107 general acute care hospitals;
+- 119 general acute care hospitals;

-- 23 long-term acute care hospitals;
+- 21 long-term acute care hospitals;

-- 69 impatient rehabilitation hospitals; and
+- · 66 impatient rehabilitation hospitals; and

 - 3 medical office buildings.

 We conduct substantially all of our business through our operating partnership, MPT Operating Partnership, L.P.
-We have operated as a REIT since April 6, 2004, and elected REIT status upon the filing of our federal income tax return for our taxable year ended December 31, 2004.
+We have operated as a REIT since April 6, 2004, and elected REIT status upon the filing of our federal income tax return for our taxable year that ended on December 31, 2004.

 Our principal executive offices are located at 1000 Urban Center Drive, Suite 501, Birmingham, Alabama 35242.
 Our telephone number is (205) 969-3755.
 Our Internet address is www.medicalpropertiestrust.com.
 The information found on, or otherwise accessible through, our website is not incorporated into, and does not form a part of, this prospectus supplement or the accompanying prospectus or any other report or document we file with or furnish to the SEC.
+For additional information, see "Where You Can Find More Information" and "Incorporation of Certain Information by Reference" in the prospectus accompanying this prospectus supplement.